enbility/spine-go/analysis-docs/detailed-analysis/SPINE_SPECIFICATIONS_ANALYSIS.md

 7. **Undefined Critical Behaviors** - Server binding policies, "appropriate client" definition, and changeable flag interpretations
 8. **Use Case Versioning Void** - No version negotiation protocol in spec, but this is appropriately handled at the use case implementation layer (e.g., eebus-go), not in the foundation library
 9. **Protocol Versioning Challenge** - No validation of message versions currently implemented, allowing acceptance of different protocol versions
+10. **Version "Negotiation" is Hope-Based** - No actual negotiation protocol exists; devices must independently calculate the same version without confirmation
-10. **Version Incompatibility in Addresses** - Breaking change between SPINE 1.2.0 and 1.3.0 in binding address format creates security and interoperability issues
+11. **Version Incompatibility in Addresses** - Breaking change between SPINE 1.2.0 and 1.3.0 in binding address format creates security and interoperability issues
-11. **Identifier Validation Gaps** - No rules for handling incomplete identifiers, leading to duplicate entries and failed updates when composite keys change
+12. **Identifier Validation Gaps** - No rules for handling incomplete identifiers, leading to duplicate entries and failed updates when composite keys change
-12. **Version Incompatibility Handling** - No guidance for handling devices with NO common protocol version, creating undefined behavior when incompatible versions meet
+13. **Version Incompatibility Handling** - No guidance for handling devices with NO common protocol version, creating undefined behavior when incompatible versions meet

 **Most Critical Finding:** The SPINE specification's inherent complexity creates massive implementation challenges.
 While **spine-go has successfully implemented all 7 write cmdOption combinations AND proper atomicity (only persisting on success)**, the specification defines a 7×4×N implementation matrix across 250+ data structures, resulting in 7,000+ potential test cases.
 Combined with defined but complex selector logic (OR between SELECTORS, AND within - though not critical for spine-go since it doesn't announce partial read support), complete absence of version validation at BOTH protocol and use case levels, and the complete absence of test specifications, this creates an environment where implementations claiming compliance may still be incompatible.